 Large Intestine – Depression/Excessive Worry

-The Organ: The waste from the body is easily and naturally sorted from what needs to be reabsorbed.
+The Large Intestine: The waste from the body is easily and naturally sorted from what needs to be reabsorbed.
 What is no longer needed is released back into the world.
 Therefore, the large intestine’s main job is elimination.
 It receives food from the small intestine and turns liquids into solid waste.

 The Meridian: The large intestine energy encourages us to let go and not hold onto things that do not serve us.